PdoyleC/PP2-Miscellaneous-Quiz/README.md

 - In the future I'd like to add smaller indicators, to show which question was selected and the correct answer if the incorrect was selected.
   ![Future Ideas Image](documentation/futureidea.jpg)

-- The user would be able a check there answer after it was answered so it would be good to implemented for the timer to stop and start again, this can be seen below in a gif, this was taken out as the goal of the project was to have a time limit on the question.
+- The user would be able a check there answer after it was answered so it would be good to implemented the timer to stop and start again, this can be seen below in a gif, this was taken out as the goal of the project was to have a time limit on the question and quiz its self.

   ![Timer stop Image](documentation/stoptimercheckanswer.gif)

-### Future changes

 [Back to contents](#contents)

-## Structure and Skeleton

 ### Wireframes